signifier-jp/umlaut/README.md

 }
 ```

-For now, this is only used to create GraphQL unions.

 ## Spec Generator

 Umlaut can generate spec code based on your schema.
 This is a more complex generator that
 expects several parameters.

 You can have a `@lang/spec validator <name>` above a type to add a custom validator function
 for that type.
 This custom validator function needs to be implemented in a common validator file.

 Interfaces do not generate spec code, they are replaced by `s/or` of the types that implement
 that interface.

 TBD Examples

 ## List of Reserved Words

 These words are reserved for any of the supported generators and should not be
 used when defining a new type/interface/enum or field:

 - `node`